MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 reconstructed result for each channel.
 Negative values are those below the modal intensity value for background regions, and are due to reconstructed noise and ringing artefacts at the edge of high-intensity features.
-The ``max-to-min intensity ratio`` (positive versus negative values at the histogram extrema) is reported: i.e. only a small percentage of the highest and lowest intensities (this increases the robustness of the statistic to differences in the proprtion of background versus features in the image).
+The **Max-to-Min intensity Ratio** (MMR; positive versus negative intensities at the histogram extrema) is reported: i.e. only a small percentage of the highest and lowest intensities (this increases the robustness of the statistic to differences in the proprtion of background versus features in the image).
 Where the ratio is less than 5-10, this generally indicates a poor reconstruction.

 Spherical Aberration Mismatch (SAM)
 -----------------------------------

-``This check is not enabled by default, as it requires an appropriate sample``, e.g. a bead lawn, to work reliably.
-It plots the minimum and the mean value in each slice, and summarizes the standard deviation of the minimum value normalized by the stack mode intensity, the ``Z Minimum Variation`` (ZMV).
+*This check is not enabled by default, as it requires an appropriate sample, e.g. a bead lawn, to work reliably.* It plots the minimum and the mean value in each slice, and summarizes the standard deviation of the minimum value normalized by the stack mode intensity, the **Z Minimum Variation** (ZMV).
 Large variations in the minimum value relative to the average indicate mismatch between the spherical aberration present when the sample and point spread function data were acquired.